NickLauHL/Paper-Notes/_posts/2025-12-07-JCR-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

  <span style="color: red; font-weight: bold">Mediator</span>

-Scenario1:Participants indicated the extent to which they believed having posted the review would influence whether others perceive them as warm (Warmth) and competent (Competence) **participants have done yet**:
+Scenario1:Participants indicated the extent to which they believed having posted the review would influence whether others perceive them as warm (Warmth) and competent (Competence) **participants have done yet**

 Scenario2: and the extent to which they expected to be perceived as warm (Warmth) if they were to post the review **after participants report their likelihood**

 3 potential self-presentation concerns: desire to appear warm, desire to appear competent, and reluctance to appear as a negative person.

 For **warmth**: how warm/friendly/nice they think they will appear. ： 1 = “Not at all” to 7 = “Quite a lot”,

 For **competence** we will ask: how competent/skillful/capable they think they will appear. ： 1 = “Not at all” to 7 = “Quite a lot”,